OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 ## Running in Docker

 The repository root contains the Dockerfile and `docker-compose.yml`.
-The image installs Firefox, Geckodriver, and the required Python modules, then runs the server as an unprivileged `inkplate` user.
+The image installs Firefox, Geckodriver, Gunicorn, and the required Python modules, then runs as an unprivileged `inkplate` user.

 ### Configure